vuejs/vue-router/docs/en/advanced/navigation-guards.md

   - **`next(error)`**: (2.4.0+) if the argument passed to `next` is an instance of `Error`, the navigation will be aborted and the error will be passed to callbacks registered via `router.onError()`.

 **Make sure to always call the `next` function, otherwise the hook will never be resolved.**

+### Global Resolve Guards

+> New in 2.5.0

+In 2.5.0+ you can register a global guard with `router.onResolve`.
+This is similar to `router.beforeEach`, with the difference that resolve guards will be called right before the navigation is confirmed, **after all in-component guards and async route components are resolved**.

+### Global After Hooks

 You can also register global after hooks, however unlike guards, these hooks do not get a `next` function and cannot affect the navigation: